Exact Response Theory and Kuramoto dynamics: The Kuramoto system

 where $\mathcal{O}\circ S_{\eps}^t$ denotes the observable $\mathcal{O}$ composed with the perturbed flow.
 Because this formula is exact, the parameter $\eps$ in it does not need to be small, and it appears both as a factor multiplying the integral and as a subscript indicating the perturbed flow $S_\eps^t$.
 Next, using Eq. \eqref{ft}, we can write

 which can be expanded about $\eps=0$, and truncated to first order, to obtain the linear approximation of the evolving probability density:

 Note that the expansion in the variable $\eps$ of the exponential in Eq.\eqref{fteps}, requires computing the derivatives with respect to $\eps$ of the time integral in it.
-This, in turn, requires the derivatives of the Dissipation Function $\Omega_{p}^{f_0}(S_{\eps}^\tau\theta)$, and of the evolved trajectory points $S^\tau_\eps \theta$.
+This, in turn, requires the derivatives of the Dissipation Function $\Omega^{f_0,V_p}(S_{\eps}^\tau\theta)$, and of the evolved trajectory points $S^\tau_\eps \theta$.
 Because both the Dissipation Function and the dynamics are smooth on a compact manifold, their derivatives are bounded, and their integral up to any time $t$ computed at $\eps=0$ is also bounded.
 Multiplied by $\eps$, this integral gives a vanishing contribution to the first derivative of the exponential in Eq.\eqref{fteps}.
 There only remain the exponential and the integral computed at $\eps=0$, multiplied by the increment $\eps$, which is the brackets in Eq.\eqref{fteps2}.
 We then define:

 which is the linear response result.
-At the same time, the invariance of the correlation function under time translations of the unperturbed dynamics, which is proven in Appendix \ref{app:appB}, yields:
+At the same time, the invariance of the correlation function under time translations of the unperturbed dynamics, which is proven in \ref{app:appB}, yields:

-It is interesting to note that, unlike the Green-Kubo formulae, which are obtained from small Hamiltonian perturbations, here the perturbation is not Hamiltonian.
+It is interesting to note that, unlike the Green-Kubo formulae, which are obtained from small Hamiltonian perturbations, here the perturbation is not Ha\-mil\-tonian.
 Therefore, we may call \eqref{responseGK2} a \textit{generalized} GK formula.
 It is worth comparing it with the exact response formula \eqref{responseGK}, as follows:

 which shows that the two formulae tend to be the same, in the small $\eps$ limit, as expected.
 Thanks to the use of the Dissipation Function, their difference lies only in the use of the perturbed rather than the unperturbed flow inside $\mathcal O$.